aws-cloudformation/aws-cloudformation-resource-providers-frauddetector/README.md

     - to test a single contract test, use `-- -k <test-name>` arguments, e.g. `cfn test -- -k contract_update_list_success`

 #### Manual Testing
-1. In resource provider directory, run `cfn submit --set-default` to register the type as a custom resource you can access via CloudFormation
+1. In the root directory, run `./cfn_submit ${resource_provider}` to register the type as a custom resource you can access via CloudFormation, e.g. `./cfn_submit outcome`
 2. Use either the AWS CLI or the AWS console to interact with the new custom resource via CloudFormation

 ## License